TERREMEMBER/znbase/docs/content/v2.1/quick-start/build-apps/ruby/ysql-pg.md

 This tutorial assumes that you have:

-- installed YugabyteDB and created a universe with YSQL enabled.
+- installed ZNbaseDB and created a universe with YSQL enabled.
 If not, please follow these steps in the [Quick Start guide](../../../../quick-start/explore-ysql//).

 ### Writing the Ruby code